 Over a period of typically 3 to 4 get-togethers, we’ll delve into one of these masterpieces of prose or poetry, focusing not just on the text but also on the historical and literary context.
 It will give us a chance to really ‘get under the skin’ of each work.

-From early January to late March 2019, we’ll be discussing 4 different books in parallel groups:
+From late April 2019 till mid-July, we’ll be discussing 4 different books in parallel groups: